 One of the problems of a website that is not designed by a professional is that the colours, fonts and styles are often inconsistent throughout the site.
-Headings and links, for example should be in the same font, same size, and same colour.
+Websites for therapists and natural health businesses should have, for example, headings and links in the same font, size, and colour.

 4. Website navigation is simple and intuitive.